zlogic/mendix-docs/content/en/docs/appstore/platform-supported-content/modules/genai/concepts/prompt-engineering.md

 You should do the following:

-1. **Setting a goal**: what should the model do?
+1. Setting a goal: what should the model do?
-2. **Think about your test and edge cases**: what should the model do in a particular situation?
+2. Think about your test and edge cases: what should the model do in a particular situation?
-3. **Draft version**: Write a first version of the prompt.
+3. Draft version: Write a first version of the prompt.
-4. **Testing and more testing**: Test your prompt against your test cases.
+4. Testing and more testing: Test your prompt against your test cases.
-5. **Refinement of the prompt**: Refine the prompt, by tweaking your variables and writing defensive statements against undesired behavior.
+5. Refinement of the prompt: Refine the prompt, by tweaking your variables and writing defensive statements against undesired behavior.

 There is a difference between how models behave.
-For example newer models might interpret instructions slightly differently, or be more elaborate.
+For example, newer models might interpret instructions slightly differently, or be more elaborate.
 You should therefore retest your prompt when you switch models (for example, after moving from ChatGPT-3.5 to ChatGPT-4o).

 ## Tips for Better Prompting

-There are some techniques which have been found to produce better responses from GenAI models.
+There are some techniques that have been found to produce better responses from GenAI models.
 The following examples are focusing on [system prompts](#system-prompt).
 If you would like to see some examples, visit our [Prompt Library](https://mendixlabs.github.io/smart-apps-prompt-library/).

 ### Be Clear